DECISIONS ALREADY MADE

-One of the main goals is to discover 25 up-and-coming screenwriters for the exclusive CineStory Writers' Retreat, a four-day intensive program held in the Fall.
+One of the main goals is to discover up-and-coming screenwriters for the exclusive CineStory Writers' Retreats.

-From this select group, writers of individual categories will receive a year long Fellowship where you'll work hand in hand with two Mentors along with a $10,000 cash prize.
+From this select group, writers of individual categories will receive a year long Fellowship where you'll work hand in hand with Mentors.

 THE CINESTORY WRITERS' RETREATS

-CineStory's Retreat is dedicated to the advancement of great new voices in screenwriting, television writing, and for the new digital age.
-Retreat attendees are chosen from our yearly submission process.
+CineStory's Retreats are dedicated to the advancement of great new voices in screenwriting, television writing, and for the new digital age.
+Retreat attendees are chosen from our bi-yearly submission processes.

-Although its primary focus is on developing their craft, writers attending the Retreat have landed representation, optioned material and gained writing assignments, as well as making ongoing connections with executives, producers, managers, agents and pro writers.
+Although our primary focus at the Retreats is on developing a writer's craft, writers attending the Retreat have landed representation, optioned material and gained writing assignments, as well as making ongoing connections with executives, producers, managers, agents and pro writers.

 Attendees enjoy direct access to working Hollywood professionals.
 They receive career and craft advice from some of the best in the business - a truly unique opportunity.

 Retreat tuition includes:

-* 3 x 90 one-on-one sessions to discuss your portfolio submissions, career path, craft etc.
+* One-on-one sessions to discuss your portfolio submissions, career path, craft etc.